jamesha100/cucm-license-management/page2.md

 ```
 Updating the query to add a filter that returns records where *tkmodel* is not equal to "72" or "645" excludes CTI ports and device templates from the returned results.
 ```
-admin:run sql select pkid,name,description from device where tkclass = '1' and not (tkmodel = '72' or tkmodel = '645')
+run sql select pkid,name,description from device where tkclass = '1' and not (tkmodel = '72' or tkmodel = '645')
 pkid                                 name            description
 ==================================== =============== ===============================
 6eb51642-2723-8ceb-0431-6d1f70437fb8 CSFJHAWKINS     James Hawkins Jabber CSF